Space-time statistics of a linear dynamical energy cascade model: Introduction

 The forcing contribution of Eq.~\eqref{eq:frac} is taken to be a complex Gaussian random field of mean zero and covariance \beq \mathbb{E}[f(t,x)f^*(t',y) ] = \chi(t-t') C_f(x-y) \ , \eeq where $*$ represents complex conjugation.
 Moreover, the real and imaginary components of $f$ are independent, meaning that $\mathbb{E}\left[f(t, x) f(t', y)\right]=0$. $\chi$ and $C_f$ are even functions of their arguments, representing the correlations in time and in space of the external force, respectively.
 These functions have finite characteristic scales, a length $L$ for $C_f$ and a time $T$ for $\chi$, beyond which they rapidly vanish.
 The scale $L$ is furthermore identified in the turbulence phenomenology as the integral length scale, at which energy is injected in the flow.

 The case of white in time forcing (that is, $\chi(t)$ is a Dirac delta function) has been considered in \cite{apolinario2021} and is revisited in this work, where we investigate the properties in time and in space of the solution $u_{H,\nu}$.
 Additionally, we examine the case of a finite correlation time $T$ and establish a connection with the previous results in the limit $T \to 0$.
 We choose the initial condition $u_{H,\nu}(0,x) = 0$, and, for the correlation functions, we specify $\chi(t) = e^{-|t|/T} / 2 T$ and $C_f(x) = e^{-x^2/2 L^2}$ as particular cases which have been applied to the numerical simulations.
+Focusing on the linear case, Eq.~\eqref{eq:frac}, for which analytical solutions can be found, allows us to fully understand the asymptotic temporal and spatial behavior of these velocity fields.

 This paper is organized as follows.
 In Sec.
 2, we discuss the statistical properties in space and in time of the solution of Eq.~\eqref{eq:frac} driven by a delta-correlated external force, with analytical results and numerical simulations.
 In Sec.
 3, these statistical properties are revisited for a force of finite correlation time, with numerical simulations and analytical results.
 Concluding remarks and future perspectives are drawn in Sec.
 4.